 Over time, these substances can leave deposits on your teeth that stain the enamel, though professional teeth-whitening can effectively erase the stains and brighten your teeth.

 Sometimes, the dentin of one or more teeth can develop stains – a condition known as intrinsic discoloration.
-Unlike extrinsic stains, intrinsic discoloration cannot be addressed with teeth-whitening because the solution cannot reach the source of the staining.
-Also, intrinsic discoloration can often indicate a more serious issue that just teeth stains, such as internal tooth damage, a developing tooth infection, and more.
+Unlike extrinsic stains, the intrinsic discoloration cannot be addressed with teeth-whitening because the solution cannot reach the source of the staining.
+Also, the intrinsic discoloration can often indicate a more serious issue than just teeth stains, such as internal tooth damage, a developing tooth infection, and more.